Olive Bagshaw 1931-2017

 In this account a collection of images of oil and acrylic paintings (including those from the Duggleby's "artist's studio" sale) has been gathered from private and public collections, but it is just a sample.

-No systematic documentation of Olive's paintings was found to exist after her death, so for a chronology one has to rely on those paintings which were dated, information from owners, portrait subjects of the paintings and the changes in Olive's painting style in order to attribute approximate periods of time.
+No systematic documentation of Olive's paintings was found to exist after her death, so for a chronology I have had to rely on those paintings which were dated, information from owners, portrait subjects of the paintings and the changes in Olive's painting style in order to attribute approximate periods of time.

 Copyright